Memory Efficient Neural Processes via Constant Memory Attention Block: Appendix: Additional Experiments and Analyses

-In this section, we highlight the effectiveness of our proposed Constant Memory Attention Block by applying it to settings beyond that of Neural Processes.
-Specifically, we apply CMABs to Temporal Point Processes (TPPs).
+Constant Memory Attention Blocks (1) do not leverage any modality-specific components and (2) are permutation invariant by default like Transformers.
+As such, CMABs appear to be naturally applicable to a broad range of applications beyond that of Neural Processes.
+As a proof of concept, we showcase the efficacy of CMABs on next-event prediction (Temporal Point Processes (TPPs)).
 In brief, Temporal Point Processes are stochastic processes composed of a time series of discrete events.
 Recent works have proposed to model this via a neural network.
 Notably, models such as THP~\citep{zuo2020transformer} encode the history of past events to predict the next event, i.e., modelling the predictive distribution of the next event $p_\theta(\tau_{l+1} | \tau_{\leq l})$ where $\theta$ are the parameters of the model, $\tau$ represents an event, and $l$ is the number of events that have passed.
 Typically, an event comprises a discrete temporal (time) stamp and a mark (categorical class).